punchplatform/starters/custom_nodes/pyspark/README.md

 For development phase, you should have:

+- Docker installed locally
-- Docker install locally and an access to a Kubernetes cluster
+- A reachable Kubernetes cluster

 Building and packaging this application requires only: